seokhohong/PathOfExile/README.md

 Apr-Jul 2013.
 Bot for Path Of Exile run via computer vision.

-As an exercise in a field I had little experience with, I decided to tackle automating the play of the Action RPG game, Path of Exile (http://www.pathofexile.com/).
+To learn about a field I had little experience with, I decided to tackle automating the play of the Action RPG game, Path of Exile (http://www.pathofexile.com/) using computer vision.
 I chose to forgo 'injection' methods (altering the binary of the executable) and instead relied purely on screenshots to interact with the game.

 Capabilities: